 Where a person dies intestate as respects all or any of his property, for the purpose of determining who is entitled to participate in the distribution of that part of his estate to which the intestacy applies it is immaterial whether a relationship is of the whole blood or of the half blood.

-[Section 12B inserted by No. 57 of 1984 s.
+[Section 12B inserted: No. 57 of 1984 s.
 3.]

 13. Real and personal estate in case of intestacy